adonisjs/legacy-docs/3.0/response.md

 ## Extending Response

 In order to extend response, you can define your own macros.
-The best time to define macros after booting the app.
+The best time to define macros is after the app is booted.

 Same can be done inside `app/Listeners/Http.js`.